 2. Go to Calendar & activities > Calendar synchronization

-3. Use the toggle to enable the sync
+3. Use the toggle to enable calendar synchronization.

-4. When enabled, calendars will automatically be synchronized
+4. When synchronization is enabled, the calendar will be automatically synchronized.

-All calendar events from Microsoft will be synced to Severa, and all activities that are marked to be synced (a list of activity types can be opened by clicking the link) will be synced from Severa to Microsoft.
+All Microsoft Exchange calendar entries are synchronized to Severa, and all activities marked for synchronization (a list of activity types can be opened by clicking the link) are synchronized from Severa to Microsoft Exchange.

-In the initial sync, entries older than 30 days are not synced, unless there are recurring activities with occurrences in future.
-After the initial sync, only changes are synced.
+In the first synchronization, entries older than 30 days are not synchronized unless they are recurring entries with future occurrences.
+Once the first synchronization is completed, only changes are synchronized.

-Sync is triggered by certain actions in Severa.
-If user is not logged in, sync is not started.
+Synchronization is activated by specific actions in Severa.
+If the user is not logged in, the calendar is not synchronized.

-• When navigating from a section to another
+• When navigating from one section to another

-• When calendar entry is modified in Severa
+• When a calendar entry is modified in Severa

 Did you find it helpful?
 Yes No